Skip to content

 build_tree.cpp

-/* Build binary tree: Divide and conquer */
+/* Build binary tree: divide and conquer */

 TreeNode *dfs(vector<int> &preorder, unordered_map<int, int> &inorderMap, int i, int l, int r) {

-// Terminate when subtree interval is empty
+// Terminate when the subtree interval is empty

 if (r - l < 0)